graphql-nexus/nexus-prisma/docs/pages/features.md

 ### Projecting Nullability

 Currently nullability projection is not configurable.
-This section describes how Nexus Prsisma handles it.
+This section describes how Nexus Prisma handles it.

 ```
                       Nexus Prisma Projects